Experience the vitality and global breadth of contemporary African diaspora communities.

 The faculty/staff team shown on this page is a sample of the individuals who may lead your specific program.
 Faculty and coordinators are subject to change to accommodate each program’s unique schedule and locations.

-Federico Daneo, MA, Country Coordinator, Italy
+Federico Daneo, MA, Country Coordinator, Italy and France

 Federico graduated from the University of Turin with a degree in political science, human rights, and international relations and from the School of Business Administration Torino with a master’s degree in management.
 He has more than 12 years of experience managing NGOs and EU projects focused on equal opportunities for and integration of migrants.
 Since 2013, he has been the director of the Center for African Studies (CSA) in Turin.
 CSA’s aim is to carry out, in collaboration with other Italian and foreign institutions, activities and initiatives in support of peace and cooperation between the Piedmont region and Africa through research, policy analysis, conferences, and publications.